 Description:

-The graceful nodding red-orange and yellow flowers of Aquilegia formosa dangle like tiny lanterns in the breeze are considered good luck.
-It is adaptable for humus soils or rocky and steep areas in sun or part shade.
-Columbine was considered a love medicine plant, and the seeds can be crushed to make perfume or stored in a sachet.
+The graceful, nodding, red-orange and yellow flowers of Aquilegia formosa, the western columbine, dangle like intricate lanterns in the breeze.
+This BC native is adaptable to humus rick soils or rocky and steep areas in sun or part shade.
+Popular with hummingbirds and other pollinators.
 The plant is considered to be deer resistant.
+Photo: Wikipedia.

 Common Name: Western Columbine